willgower/es410_autonomous_drone/README.md

 #### Drone timeouts
 The software currently doesn't handle drone timeout messages.
 The message will be printed to the command line but the program is then stuck in an infinite loop.
 This is undesirable behaviour which should be rectified.

+#### Responding 'n' in GCS
+Typically sends GCS program back to drone idle state but relies on the drone to timeout rather than sending an abort message.
+Program edited so GCS appropriately handles the waiting.